- Several Windows 10 users reported some incompatibility issues, being alerted by the application popup event ID 1060.

 This may happen because of some old files included within particular driver patches or due to mismatching between 32-bit applications and 64-bit operating systems.

 When an incompatibility issue is spotted by the Windows 10 system, you will receive a system alert.
-The most common alert that signals this error is the application popup event id 1060.
+The most common alert that signals this error is the application popup event ID 1060.

 The pop-up is there to tell you that the OS found something that’s not working as it should between a recently installed driver and your OS.

 Usually, this alert shouldn’t stop any processes, besides from the affected driver, which won’t load under your Windows 10 OS.

-- Remove outdated drivers from your computer.
+- Remove outdated drivers from your PC

-- Update existing drivers.
+- Update existing drivers

-Restart in Safe Mode with Networking
+1. Restart in Safe Mode

-- There, enter msconfig and press Enter.
+- Enter msconfig and press Enter.

 - The System configuration window will be displayed.

-- From there switch to Boot tab.
+- From there, switch to the Boot tab.

-- Under Boot options check Safe Boot.
+- Under the Boot options, check Safe Boot.

 - And beneath that option also check the Networking checkbox.

-- Save your changes and restart your computer.
+- Save your changes, and restart your computer.

-Remove outdated drivers from your computer
+2. Remove outdated drivers from your PC

 The first thing to do is to identify the hardware component that’s causing the problem.
 Just check your recently installed drivers or try to remember the software you recently applied on your computer.

-Update existing drivers
+3. Update existing drivers

 Another solution might consist in updating the existing drivers – the application popup event ID 1060 error might be displayed because of some outdated software.

 - From Control Panel choose Programs.

-- From the list that will be displayed choose the programs that you want to remove.
+- From the list that will be displayed, choose the programs that you want to remove.